niravbeni/push-notifications/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) to see all available routes.
+Open [http://localhost:3000](http://localhost:3000) to see all available personas.

 ### Build for Production